maceksimon/smak-portfolio/content/portfolio/besteto.md

 # Focus on value: Theme for a marketing agency website

 Marketing agencies know how to design results driven websites.
 That is why I take the opportunity to collaborate on them as a learning experience.
-Designing a theme for Besteto was just like that.
+Building a theme for Besteto was just like that.

 ## Client